Skip to main content Skip to complementary content

 Databricks configuration for OAuth

-Your Databricks database must be configured to use OAuth.
+Your Databricks workspace must be configured to use OAuth.

 Do the following: